SLusenti/FreeBox/README.md

 ### install

-if you run FreeBSD as guest, make sure to install first the required drivers first.
+if you run FreeBSD as guest, make sure to install the required drivers first.

 if you use intel embedded graphic than
 ```bash